SleekView for Elementor: pages and templates as customizable tables

 Pages and templates together

 See every page built with Elementor plus headers, footers, and reusable parts in one place.
+Type filters scope the grid to exactly the slice an audit needs.

 Audit-friendly filters